kswake/kswake.github.io/README.md

 # Purpose
-This repo is currently purely here to host some html.
+This repo is currently purely here to host some html (and now some JS tests too).
 Anything in here was cloned from my public repo (kswake/kswake).